 Bad news about ablation – like any procedure there are risks associated with it such as groin damage, bleeding around the heart, damage to the nerve to the diaphragm resulting in breathlessness and very rarely heart attack, stroke or damage to the gullet which can be fatal.

-It’s worth speaking to a doctor to discuss the best strategy for you as it can be quite a complex decision.
+It’s worth speaking to a specialist to discuss the best strategy for you as it can be quite a complex decision.